-Here are your gardening jobs for the month – with added links if I have more information on the subject (click on the links).
-They are all still relevant to do now if you’ve fallen behind or if the weather’s been bad.
+Here are your August gardening jobs with added links if I have more information on the subject.
+Some of July’s jobs are still relevant to do now if you’ve fallen behind or if the weather’s been bad.

 August is usually one of the hottest months, making watering essential.
 Try to use grey water wherever possible, especially as water butts may be running low.
-It’s traditionally holiday-time, so you might need to bribe friends and family to look after the garden while you are away.
+Get friends and family to look after the garden if you are away.

 Don’t neglect hanging baskets – deadheading, watering and feeding will help them last through until autumn.